Evaluating Disentanglement of Structured Representations: Introduction

 \section{Introduction}

 \paragraph{} A salient challenge in generative modeling is the ability to decompose the representation of images and scenes into distinct objects that are represented separately and then combined together.
-Indeed, the capacity to reason about objects and their relations is a central aspect of human intelligence~\citep{spelke1992origins}.
-This ability can be used in conjunction with graph neural networks or symbolic solvers to enable relational reasoning~\citep{lake2017building,wang2018nervenet,watters2019cobra,battaglia2018relational, brunton2020machine,dang2020plans}.
-In the last years, several models have been proposed that learn a compositional representation for images: TAGGER~\citep{greff2016tagger}, NEM~\citep{greff2017neural}, R-NEM~\citep{van2018relational}, MONet~\citep{burgess2019monet}, IODINE~\citep{greff2019multi}, GENESIS~\citep{engelcke2019genesis}, Slot Attention~\citep{locatello2020object}, MulMON~\citep{li2020learning}, SPACE~\citep{lin2020space}.
+Indeed, the capacity to reason about objects and their relations is a central aspect of human intelligence~\citep{spelke1992origins}, which can be used in conjunction with graph neural networks or symbolic solvers to enable relational reasoning.
+For instance, \citep{wang2018nervenet} exploit robot body structure to obtain competitive performance and transferability when learning to walk or swim in the Gym environments. \citep{yi2019clevrer} perform state-of-the-art visual reasoning by using an object based representation in combination with a symbolic model.
+In the last years, several models have been proposed to learn compositional representations in an unsupervised fashion: TAGGER~\citep{greff2016tagger}, NEM~\citep{greff2017neural}, R-NEM~\citep{van2018relational}, MONet~\citep{burgess2019monet}, IODINE~\citep{greff2019multi}, GENESIS~\citep{engelcke2019genesis}, Slot Attention~\citep{locatello2020object}, MulMON~\citep{li2020learning}, SPACE~\citep{lin2020space}.
 They jointly learn to represent individual objects and to segment the image into meaningful components, the latter often being called "perceptual grouping".
 These models share a number of common principles: (i)~Splitting the latent representation into several \emph{slots} that are meant to contain the representation of an individual object. (ii)~Inside each slot, encoding information about both object position and appearance. (iii)~Maintaining a symmetry between slots in order to respect the permutation invariance of objects composition.
 These mechanisms are intuitively illustrated in Figure~\ref{fig_intro}.

 \paragraph{} To compare and select models, it is indispensable to have robust disentanglement metrics.
 At the level of individual factors of variations, a representation is said to be disentangled when information about the different factors is separated between different latent dimensions~\citep{bengio2013representation,locatello2019challenging}.
 At object-level, disentanglement measures the degree of object separation between slots.
 However, all existing metrics~\citep{higgins2016beta,chen2018isolating,ridgeway2018learning, eastwood2018framework,kumar2017variational} are limited to the individual case, which disregards representation structure.
 To cite~\citet{kim2018disentangling} about the FactorVAE metric: